dabeastnet/PoSHFetch/README.md

         - `"7"` and `"0"` are again the foreground and background color codes, respectively (in case of the new-line, they are ignored).

 ## Contributing

 Contributions to enhance the functionality or documentation of this script are welcome.
 Please ensure to test your changes before submitting a pull request.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the `COPYING` file for more details.